kketzal/getting_and_cleaning_data_project/README.md

 * Check if TEST files exist.
     + "subject_test.txt": This file contains an identifier (integer ID) for each person who performed measurements.
     + "X_test.txt": This file contains every testing measurement.
-    + "y_test.txt": This file contains the activity that each person was doing when testing measurements were taken.
+    + "y_test.txt": This file contains the activity ID that each person was doing when testing measurements were taken.

 * Check if TRAIN files exist.
     + "subject_train.txt": This file contains an identifier (integer ID) for each person who performed measurements.
     + "X_train.txt": This file contains every training measurement.
-    + "y_train.txt": This file contains the activity that each person was doing when training measurements were taken.
+    + "y_train.txt": This file contains the activity ID that each person was doing when training measurements were taken.

 ####  STEP 3: Reading the TEST files...